olvlvl/com.olvlvl.www/_articles/20170201-tale-of-proper-naming.md

-# A story of proper naming
+# A tale of proper naming

 This afternoon, I was reviewing a colleague's PR and commented that his `RecipesCollection` should be a `RecipeCollection` because "a collection of records" is "a record collection".
 Surprisingly, I